Duke Kahanamoku: Early years

 Growing up on the outskirts of Waikiki, Kahanamoku spent much of his youth at the beach, where he developed his surfing and swimming skills.
 In his youth, Kahanamoku preferred a traditional surf board, which he called his "papa nui", constructed after the fashion of ancient Hawaiian olo boards.
 Made from the wood of a koa tree, it was 16 ft long and weighed 114 lb.
 The board was without a skeg, which had yet to be invented.
 In his later surfing career, he would often use smaller boards but always preferred those made of wood.

-Kahanamoku was also a powerful swimmer.
-On August 11, 1911, Kahanamoku was timed at 55.4 seconds in the 100 yd freestyle, beating the existing world record by 4.6 seconds, in the salt water of Honolulu Harbor.
-He also broke the record in the 220 yd and equaled it in the 50 yd.
+Kahanamoku was a powerful swimmer.
+On August 11, 1911, he was timed at 55.4 seconds in the 100 yd freestyle, beating the existing world record by 4.6 seconds, in the salt water of Honolulu Harbor.
+He broke the record in the 220 yd and equaled it in the 50 yd.
 But the Amateur Athletic Union (AAU), in disbelief, would not recognize these feats until many years later.
 The AAU initially claimed that the judges must have been using alarm clocks rather than stopwatches and later claimed that ocean currents aided Kahanamoku.